Download & Other Tools

 - Truant students: The number and percent of K-12 public school students who missed more than 30 minutes of instruction without an excuse three or more times during the school year.
 This measure does not include students considered chronically absent (i.e., students whose unexcused and excused absences total 10% or more of all school days in a year).

-- Truant students (student reported): The percentage of students in grades 7, 9, and 11, and non-traditional students, reporting the number of times they had skipped school or cut class in the past 12 months, by grade level, gender and grade level, level of connectedness to school, and race/ethnicity.*
+- Truant students (student reported): The percentage of students in grades 7, 9, and 11, and non-traditional students, reporting the number of times they had skipped school or cut class in the past 12 months, by grade level, gender and grade level, race/ethnicity, and level of connectedness to school.*

 - School staff reports of the extent to which truancy and cutting class is a problem.